Top 10 People You Must Have In Your Network To Find A Job

 On the flip side, you still need the person who will help you keep it real.
 This is the person who will give you the raised eyebrow when your expectations are a little too unrealistic and need some grounding.
 These are not people who knock down your dreams; rather, they challenge you to actively make your dreams happen.

 8. The Visionary

-Visionary people inspire you by their journey.
-They are similar to the Idealist, but the visionary can help you envision an actual plan to reach your goal.
+Visionary people inspire you through their journey.
+They are similar to the idealist, but the visionary can help you envision an actual plan to reach your goal.
 One personal encounter with this type of person can powerfully change the direction of your thinking and life.

 9. The Partner